 As the character Jack Donaghy once said on 30 Rock: “There are no bad ideas in brainstorming.”

-Before you head to a business name generator, you’ll want to be fully-loaded with potential ideas.
+Before you head to a business name generator, you’ll want to be fully-loaded with potential company name ideas.
 Even if you aren’t 100 percent “sold” on a particular keyword, use it anyway.
-It might return a better name than you think!
+It might return a better catchy name than you think!

-When it comes to business names, the brainstorming phase is not the time to apply filters.
+When it comes to finding a great business name, the brainstorming phase is not the time to apply filters.
 If your thinking is overly-narrow from the get-go, you severely limit yourself.
 It’s a-okay to have a few favorite potential names in mind; however, if you cling to those ideas too fast and hard, you’ll keep yourself from being open to potentially better ideas down the road.

 Bring in voices other than your own into the discussion as well.
+They can give you a list. of names that you never thought of.
 Even if you don’t end up using their ideas, an outsider’s perspective may create the spark you need to light your idea furnace.

 4. Put Your Customers First